AhmedAbduslam/characters_app/README.md

 # characters_app

-This is a UI practice inspiraed by the design below https://dribbble.com/shots/6403829-Movie-Character-UI-Animation
+This is a UI practice inspiraed by this design https://dribbble.com/shots/6403829-Movie-Character-UI-Animation